Koan: Academic criticism

-According to Poceski, modern publications and popular Zen books tend to be confined to the same strictures and ideological suppositions as the classical sources, with a noteworthy element of modern interpretations of gong'an material being the tendency to stick uncritically to conventional lines of exegesis that fail to question normative traditions and the untenable assumptions which buttress them.
-This includes the idea that gong'an represent timeless truths that must be "unlocked via dedicated Zen practice, undertaken under proper spiritual guidance."
-This reinforces the modern Zen master as gatekeeper of truth and "prime arbiter of value and meaning," reflecting a concern for orthodoxy and authority.
+According to Poceski, modern publications and popular Zen books tend to be confined to the same strictures and ideological suppositions as the classical sources.
+This includes the notion that gong'an, such as the famous "Nanquan kills a cat," represent timeless truths that must be "unlocked via dedicated Zen practice, undertaken under proper spiritual guidance," with modern interpretations tending to stick uncritically to conventional lines of exegesis that fail to question normative traditions and the untenable assumptions which buttress them.
+The emphasis on training under a qualified guide also reinforces the modern Zen master as gatekeeper of truth and "prime arbiter of value and meaning," reflecting a concern for orthodoxy and authority.
 In this way, ideological suppositions about gong'an are entwined with social relationships and power structures, as they aim to perpetuate a religious institution whose members derive tangible benefits by virtue of their status in it as maintainers of tradition.
 As Lachs points out, advancement within Zen institutions requires a sufficient degree of socialization, and this entails not questioning official positions and authority.
 In regard to this state of affairs, Poceski asks:However, was it not the case that Chan/Zen was supposed to take us in an entirely different direction, away from the familiar intersections of knowledge and power?
 Wasn't it supposed to blow away archaic ideological smokescreens and obliterate all forms of conceptual posturing, rather than conjure or shore them up?
 Perhaps not, or so it seems.